Adolf Hitler: Path to defeat

 On 22 June 1941, contravening the Molotov–Ribbentrop Pact of 1939, over three million Axis troops attacked the Soviet Union.
 This offensive (codenamed Operation Barbarossa) was intended to destroy the Soviet Union and seize its natural resources for subsequent aggression against the Western powers.
 The action was also part of the overall plan to obtain more living space for German people; and Hitler thought a successful invasion would force Britain to negotiate a surrender.
 The invasion conquered a huge area, including the Baltic republics, Belarus, and West Ukraine.
 By early August, Axis troops had advanced 500 km and won the Battle of Smolensk.
 Hitler ordered Army Group Centre to temporarily halt its advance to Moscow and divert its Panzer groups to aid in the encirclement of Leningrad and Kiev.
 His generals disagreed with this change, having advanced within 400 km of Moscow, and his decision caused a crisis among the military leadership.
 The pause provided the Red Army with an opportunity to mobilise fresh reserves; the historian Russel Stolfi considers it to be one of the major factors that caused the failure of the Moscow offensive, which was resumed in October 1941 and ended disastrously in December.
 During this crisis, Hitler appointed himself as head of the Oberkommando des Heeres.

 On 7 December 1941, Japan attacked the American fleet based at Pearl Harbor, Hawaii.
 Four days later, Hitler declared war against the United States.
 On 18 December 1941, Himmler asked Hitler, "What to do with the Jews of Russia?", to which Hitler replied, "als Partisanen auszurotten" ("exterminate them as partisans").
 The Israeli historian Yehuda Bauer has commented that the remark is probably as close as historians will ever get to a definitive order from Hitler for the genocide carried out during the Holocaust.

 In late 1942, German forces were defeated in the Second Battle of El Alamein, thwarting Hitler's plans to seize the Suez Canal and the Middle East.
 Overconfident in his own military expertise following the earlier victories in 1940, Hitler became distrustful of his Army High Command and began to interfere in military and tactical planning, with damaging consequences.
-In December 1942 and January 1943, Hitler's repeated refusal to allow their withdrawal at the Battle of Stalingrad led to the almost total destruction of the 6th Army.
+In December 1942 and January 1943, Hitler's repeated refusal to allow their withdrawal at the Battle of Stalingrad led to the near-destruction of the 6th Army.
 Over 200,000 Axis soldiers were killed, and 235,000 were taken prisoner.
 Thereafter came a decisive strategic defeat at the Battle of Kursk.
 Hitler's military judgement became increasingly erratic, and Germany's military and economic position deteriorated, as did Hitler's health.